The Real Impact of SAP S/4HANA Migration Costs in 2026 on SAP Conversion Credits and Their Real Impact

 • The way in which credit value declines with time prior to migration.

-• Delayed decision-making hidden impact on SAP digital transformation delay cost.
+• Delayed decision-making: hidden impact on SAP digital transformation delay costs.

 • Real-life examples of situations when credit is rendered unusable to some degree.

-• Communication between optimization of the license and the computation of the credit.
+• Communication between optimization of the license and credit computation of the credit.

 Conclusion

-Organisations that fail to convert value of contract conversion values to SAP S/4HANA with delay or mismanagement of migration often face SAP S/4HANA migration incentives loss, increased licensing costs and lack of access to SAP S/4HANA migration incentives.
+Organizations that fail to convert the value of the contract to SAP S/4HANA, with delays or mismanagement of migration, often face SAP S/4HANA migration incentives loss, increased licensing costs, and lack of access to SAP S/4HANA migration incentives.

 Organizations need to use credits as a financial tool and not as an economic fringe.
-Early planning and systematic implementation could help to greatly mitigate the impact of SAP ECC upgrade cost and prevent the SAP digital transformation delay cost to grow exponentially.
+Early planning and systematic implementation could help to greatly mitigate the impact of SAP ECC upgrade costs and prevent the SAP digital transformation delay cost from growing exponentially.
+There is considerable infrastructure, schedule, and technical maturity focused on by many enterprises planning their SAP transformation in 2026.

-In case you are planning the migration of SAP S/4HANA, consider early assessment of your conversion credit position.
-The strategic timing may directly enhance your financial performance and minimise the pressure of the long-term migration costs.
+If you are planning the migration of SAP S/4HANA, consider early assessment of your conversion credit position.
+The strategic timing may directly enhance your financial performance and minimize the pressure of the long-term migration costs.

 FAQ

-They are financial changes which lead to lowering of S/4HANA licensing expenses depending on current ECC investments.
+They are financial changes that lead to lowering of S/4HANA licensing expenses depending on current ECC investments.

 They do not run out per se, but the value can diminish based on time and the contract structure.